Whistler Tours: Top 7 Ways to See the Area in New Ways

 Whistler Tasting Tours

 Looking for a more laid-back Whistler tour?
 Experience the city’s best restaurants on a Whistler Tasting Tour.
-Perfect for a friends or couples activity, Whistler Tasting Tours has four different options, each with their own focus.
+Perfect for a friends or couples activity, Whistler Tasting Tours host four different options, each with their own focus.
 Finer Things and Hidden Gems take guests to four restaurants in one night.
-Visitors who take the lunch tour will sample six spots with a personal guide.
-And don’t miss the dessert tour, where guests indulge as they’re guided through six stops.
+Visitors who take the lunch tour sample six spots with a personal guide.
+And don’t miss the dessert tour, where guests indulge as they enjoy six stops.